 While in a marathon testing session I came across a way to make this plugin sound even more crushing.
 I was testing fuzz pedal plugins and I had left one in a signal chain before Parallax.
 When I started playing, I literally said “WOW” out loud.
 After harnessing things a bit with some tweaking, it sounded like a mountain and became my new first reach for stoner/doom type bass tones.
 I used a number of fuzz plugins with great results.
 I’d just be careful how much gain you are adding and work to stack the two together gain/drive wise, also watch the low end in the plugin.
 When you start adding lots of fuzz you may have to adjust the low end in Parallax or make some cuts in post-EQ.

 I really preferred the plugin with any pickup switch position across two basses with 4 different kinds of pickups.
-There was never a time that I stopped and couldn’t find the right tone for the pickup I was using or tone I was after.
-I could use the bridge pickup and then scale up the low end of the tone to compensate a bit, mid gain half way up and poof, mix ready.
+I like to use the bridge pickup and then scale up the low end of the tone to compensate a bit, mid gain half way up and poof, mix ready.
 The other way was running the drives almost all the way down and using the onboard controls to accent the low mids.

 Modern bass mixing seems to be going in a weird direction.
 Bass players are relying on their sub woofers to handle the low end while scooping out the low mids and jacking up the high mids, sound about right?
 I really don’t like this method because when the mix gets played through anything without a sub, it sounds like it’s coming out of a tin can.
 The low mids are where the power is and where your tone really breathes.
 Parallax has a world of great ways to accent and enhance your low mids rather than relying on a sub.

-The high drive for me was pretty well always nearly off or off as I just found more uses for the plugin’s mid-distortion and awesome low compression when it came to my needs.
+The high drive for me was pretty well always nearly off or off as I just couldn’t deal with the amount of fizz that it was giving off.
+I found more uses for the plugin’s mid-distortion and awesome low compression when it came to my needs.
 If you are playing and you find things a bit hissy or fizzy, it’s easy to make a one second adjustment to the high drive to clear up the issue.
 Different pickups and players like different things so the high drive could be right up your alley but if it’s harsh to your ears, there are a few quick fixes if you experiment.
+I found that all the mid and high controls did after about 5 on the dial was make work for me in the post EQ stage.

 The EQ allows the user to alter and shape the tone even further.
 I would typically leave the EQ flat until it came time to actually start mixing my track.
 I used the EQ to change the tones subtly to fit into spaces in the mix that would benefit the bass tone and overall sound.
 I found trying to use the main controls and EQ trying to make tones just ended up with too much tweaking and not enough playing so I would just listen for spaces that might need to be filled or parts that needed some more space and then felt around with the band EQ to make adjustments.